ilonawillemse/railNL/code_file/README.md

 - a file containing the station and connections classes and a dataclass class for some initializes (classes.py)
 - a file which visualizes the outputfile into an animation (visualize_output)
 - a file that plots the corresponding data (plot.py)
+- a file that holds the Model class (model.py)